MatrixLabTools/PotentialCalculation.jl/docs/src/use.md

 )
 ```

-You need to import Psi4 explicitly with `using PotentialCalculation.psi4`.
-All
+You need to install Psi4Calculator separately, as it has now been moved to its own package.
-Psi4 global environmental variables are present.
+All Psi4 global environmental variables are present.
 To access them you need to use
-`PotentialCalculation.psi4.gPsi4`-handel after using
+`Psi4Calculator.gPsi4`-handel after using
-`PotentialCalculation.psi4.initpsi()`-function to initialize Psi4 environment.
+`Psi4Calculator.initpsi()`-function to initialize Psi4 environment.

 ### Adding Calculation Method and Basis Set